knetikmedia/knetikcloud-javascript-client/docs/GamificationLeaderboardsApi.md

 Retrieves a specific user entry with rank

 The context type identifies the type of entity (i.e., &#39;activity&#39;) being tracked on the leaderboard.
-The context ID is the unique ID of the actual entity tracked by the leaderboard
+The context ID is the unique ID of the actual entity tracked by the leaderboard. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY

 ### Example
 ```javascript